 They crucified him and Jesus said, “Father forgive them, for they do not know what they are doing.”
 And they divided up his clothes by casting lots.
 The people stood watching and the rulers even sneered at him.
 They said, “He saved others.
 Let him save himself if he is the Christ of God, the Chosen One.”
 The soldiers also came up and mocked him.
 They offered him wine vinegar.
 Luke 23: 34-36

-We are able to forgive others when we understand the depth of His forgiveness of our own sins.
-We know that crucifixion is the most brutal kind of execution.
-Yet Jesus asked the Father to forgive them.
-He experienced heart-breaking rejection at the cross, yet He loved and forgave.
-Stop and think about that for a moment.
-Nothing we are asked to forgive can compare to His example of forgiveness.
-He died for us, for the forgiveness of our sins, and He asks us to also forgive.
+We can forgive others when we understand the depth of His forgiveness of our own sins.
+Crucifixion is the most brutal kind of execution.
+Yet Jesus pleaded with the Father to forgive them.
+He suffered heart-breaking rejection at the cross, yet He loved and forgave those responsible.

 A Story About Forgiveness